Skip to main content

 • In the same name as the booking

-If there is any discrepancy — including a middle name present on the ID but not entered during booking, or a name spelled differently — the test centre may refuse to let you sit the test.
+If the details do not match — for example, a middle name on your ID that was not entered during booking, or a name spelled differently — the test centre may refuse to let you sit the test.
 You would lose your £50 fee and need to rebook.

 What to Bring on Test Day